 - harassment – persistent intimidating or threatening behaviour which is spread over a period of time

-How can I report a racist or religiously motivated incident?
+How you can report a racist or religiously motivated incident

 True-Vision online reporting to the local police

-If you are reporting a crime that has been committed, the police will create a crime report and investigate the matter.
-If you have provided your contact details, the police will contact you according to your consent.
+If you're reporting a crime, the police will create a crime report and investigate.
+If you've given your contact details, the police will contact you according to your consent.

-If you do not provide your personal details, the self-reporting forms will be used to monitor the incidents.
-Learn more about reporting hate incidents and crime through True-Vision.
+If you do not provide personal details, the self-reporting forms will be used to monitor the incidents.

 True-Vision easy-read self-reporting forms